Skyppex/arcana/design/Modules.md

 Access modifiers can be used on more than just modules.
 Here is a comprehensive list of all legal uses of access modifiers:

 - Modules
-- Types (struct, union, flags, type)
+- Types (struct, enum, flags, type)
 - Struct fields
     - type statements which extend structs will inherit access from the structs fields
     - type statements which add new fields to a struct allow you to define the access inline